kristinalviv/DS_practical_task/README.md

 *Connection successfully established and messages can be written to the server.*

-*'exit', 'end', 'quit', 'q' will stop app execution and all messages with id (from both server and client) will be shown*
+*'exit', 'end', 'quit', 'q' will stop app execution and all messages with id (from both server and client) will be shown* *client can list all messages if user will enter 'List()' input within 5 seconds timeouts*